 As such, a method of permissionless injection of quotes into the state machine is being discussed.

 Using the knowledge we’ve gained from developing the Service Node quorum systems, and technologies such as LokiMQ, we’re extremely well placed to support this decentralised technology and enable the release of a cross-chain swapping service to the world.
 But at the end of the day, we’re relying on your support and belief to drive the usage of this tool in the wider crypto community.

-Blockswap is a new DeFi asset swapping service being developed on the Loki Network.
-Blockswap is intended to allow for quick and easy cross-chain asset swapping.
+Chainflip is a new DeFi asset swapping service being developed on the Loki Network.
+Chainflip is intended to allow for quick and easy cross-chain asset swapping.